Table of Contents

 Q.19.
 What factors did you consider before starting your Six Sigma Project?

-In this answer, list the essential factors that you must have considered before taking up the Six Sigma project.
+In this Six Sigma Interview Questions and Answers, list the essential factors that you must have considered before taking up the Six Sigma project.
 The first and foremost factor that any person takes before taking the Six Sigma project is Process Stability.
 Another factor can be Process Capability.

 Q.20.
 What were the issues that you faced while working on the project and how you overcame it?

-To answer this question mention the problems that you must have faced during the project.
+To answer these Six Sigma Interview Questions mention the problems that you must have faced during the project.
 Then share the ways you overcame those issues.

 If you have worked on a project, then try to recall major to minor details while working on the Six Sigma project.
 Write down some points that are important and also some factors that are basic in Six Sigma projects.
 It will help you to answer interview questions concerning your project.

-For the next set of questions, I have listed some questions concerning minor and important factors of Six Sigma.
+For the next set of questions, I have listed some Six Sigma Interview Questions and Answers concerning minor and important factors of Six Sigma.
 Have a look!

 Q.21.
 What is SIPOC?